 Investigating Be Mindful at work

-A seminal research study of the University of Surrey, School of Psychology investigated the effectiveness of Be Mindful on key factors associated with 'recovery from work' (affective rumination, problem-solving pondering, chronic fatigue, acute fatigue, sleep quality), using a randomised waitlist control trial design.
+A seminal research study of the University of Surrey, School of Psychology investigated the effectiveness of the Be Mindful digital program on key factors associated with 'recovery from work' (affective rumination, problem-solving pondering, chronic fatigue, acute fatigue, sleep quality), using a randomised waitlist control trial design.

 The mechanisms through which mindfulness works was also a part of the research, where they identified one important facet of mindfulness responsible for the improved wellbeing benefits, providing a further understanding of how mindfulness exerts its positive influence, and confirming the notion that this can be delivered and learned successfully via an online method.